sritanmay/Predicting-Pulsar-Star/README.md

 Source: https://archive.ics.uci.edu/ml/datasets/HTRU2

 Attributes are :
-Mean of the integrated profile.
+Mean of the integrated profile
-Standard deviation of the integrated profile.
+Standard deviation of the integrated profile

-Excess kurtosis of the integrated profile.
+Excess kurtosis of the integrated profile

-Skewness of the integrated profile.
+Skewness of the integrated profile

-Mean of the DM-SNR curve.
+Mean of the DM-SNR curve

-Standard deviation of the DM-SNR curve.
+Standard deviation of the DM-SNR curve

-Excess kurtosis of the DM-SNR curve.
+Excess kurtosis of the DM-SNR curve

-Skewness of the DM-SNR curve.
+Skewness of the DM-SNR curve

 Class.